iraf-community/iraf-community.github.io/unixsmg.rst

 generic section describing capabilities associated with all instances of a particular type of drive (DAT, Exabyte, 9-track, etc.).
 The starting point for the tapecap entry is whatever iraf name was used to access the drive.
-This is usually something like 'mta', 'mtb', etc but can be any valid name beginning with an 'mt' prefix and which defines all the needed parameters.
+This is usually something like `mta`, `mtb`, etc but can be any valid name beginning with an `mt` prefix and which defines all the needed parameters.
 When searching for a particular tapecap parameter the *first* occurrence of that parameter in the entry is used by the system, and a complete tapecap description is composed of all the entries which are linked by the `:tc`